DouglasUrner/Recipes/mains/baked-tofu-with-peanut-sauce.md

 | Amount   | Ingredient
 | :----:   | :---------
-| 2 Tbsp   | peanut, plus more for brushing the pan and drizzling
+| 2 Tbsp   | peanut oil, plus more for brushing the pan and drizzling
 | ⅔ cup    | lime juice (from about 5 limes), and zest of 1 lime
 |          |  Kosher salt
 | 8        | baby bell peppers or 1 medium bell pepper (any color will do), stemmed and thinly sliced lengthwise